-This is page is intended to provide you with information on sustainability highlights around campus, and how you can move, eat, and enjoy all that our campus has to offer in a sustainable way, Welcome!
+This page is intended to provide you with information on sustainability highlights around campus, and how you can enjoy all that our campus has to offer in a sustainable way, welcome!

 Want to see some of OSU's Corvallis campus sustainability "hot-spots"?
 Check out the self-guided sustainability tour brochure

 Interested in getting a tour of the LEED-Platinum certified Energy Center?
 Please contact us.